Appelcloud/Scripts/AuthMethodAudit/README.md

 - Excel auto‑fit warnings on macOS/Linux: harmless; ImportExcel cannot auto‑size without certain OS components.
 - No users in HTML “Action Required”, but you see them in Excel: The HTML shows the first 50; the full list is in the Excel sheet.
+- Policy read 400/badRequest: Ensure `Policy.Read.All` is consented; this script requests it by default.
+The policy read uses `$expand` with the beta endpoint.

 ## Security Notes